MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   ![Configuration Screen](~/assets/images/submission/validation-tabs-setup-configuration-screen.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Entire website embedded in tab configuration screen.

 * Tab configuration screen must not ask users to embed a URL.
-Asking users to configure a URL during tab set-up is a broken UX - user leaves tab configuration screen, acquires URL, returns to the configuration screen and inputs the URL.
-A pre-existing Teams feature already allows users to pin a website link in the channel.

-* If your app asks user to embed a website URL during tab configuration and the app is limited to display the entire website content in the channel tab, your app doesn't offer significant value to the user.
-Consider adding another capabilities or workflows to your app.
+Asking users to configure a URL during tab setup is a broken UX, user leaves tab configuration screen, acquires URL, returns to the configuration screen and inputs the URL.
+A preexisting Teams feature already allows users to pin a website link in the channel.
+If your app asks user to embed a website URL during tab configuration and the app is limited to display the entire website content in the channel tab, your app doesn't offer significant value to the user.
+Consider adding another capabilities or workflows to your app. [*Mandatory Fix*]

   ![Configured URL](~/assets/images/submission/validation-tabs-setup-configured-url.png)
-  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: App asks user to configure a URL during tab set-up.
+  :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: App asks user to configure a URL during tab setup.
 App functionality extends beyond displaying the content in configured URL.

   ![Configured URL limited](~/assets/images/submission/validation-tabs-setup-configured-url-two.png)
-  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: App asks user to configure a URL during tab set-up.
+  :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: App asks user to configure a URL during tab setup.
 App functionality is limited to displaying content in configured URL.

 ### Views

-* The sign in screen area must not use large logos.
+* The sign in screen area must not use large logos. [*Mandatory Fix*]

   ![App Login Emphasis](~/assets/images/submission/validation-views-applogin.png)
   :::image type="icon" source="~/assets/images/submission/validation-correct-icon.png"::: Emphasis and focus on app login.